 No Current Public Market for PHC Common Stock.
 There is not currently a public market for PHC Common Stock and there can be no assurance as to the prices at which trading in PHC Common Stock will occur after the Distribution.
 Until PHC Common Stock is fully distributed and an orderly market develops, the prices at which trading in such stock occurs may fluctuate significantly.
-PHC intends to list the PHC Common Stock and the associated PHC Rights on the New York Stock Exchange, the Midwest Stock Exchange, the Pacific Stock Exchange and the PHI addelphia Stock Exchange.
-See "--Listing and Trading of PHC Common Stock."
+PHC intends to list the PHC Common Stock and the associated PHC Rights on the New York Stock Exchange, the Midwest Stock Exchange, the Pacific Stock Exchange and the Philadelphia Stock Exchange.
+See "--Listing and Trading of PHC Common Stock "

 Change in Trading Prices of Harrah's Entertainment Common Stock.
 After the Distribution, it is expected that Harrah's Entertainment Common Stock (formerly Promus Common Stock) will continue to be listed and traded on the New York Stock Exchange, the Midwest Stock Exchange, the Pacific Stock Exchange and the Philadelphia Stock Exchange.
 As a result of the Distribution, the trading price range of Harrah's Entertainment Common Stock is expected to be significantly lower than the trading price range of Promus Common Stock prior to the Distribution.
-The combined trading prices of PHC Common Stock and Harrah's Entertainment Common Stockholders after the Distribution may be less than, equal to or greater than the trading prices of Promus Common Stock prior to the Distribution.
+The combined trading prices of PHC Common Stock and Harrah's Entertainment Common Stock held by stockholders after the Distribution may be less than, equal to or greater than the trading prices of Promus Common Stock prior to the Distribution.
 See "--Listing and Trading of Harrah's Entertainment Common Stock."

 Dividend Policies.
 Neither Promus nor PHC presently intend to declare any cash dividends on either the PHC Common Stock or the Harrah's Entertainment Common Stock after the Distribution.
 It is expected that certain debt agreements of PHC and Harrah's Entertainment or their subsidiaries will substantially limit these companies' respective ability to pay dividends.
 The declaration and payment of dividends by PHC is at the discretion of the PHC Board.
-The declaration and payment of dividends by Harrah's Entertainment is at the discretion of the Harrah's Entertainment Board.
-The PHC Board and the Harrah's Entertainment Board intend to reevaluate their respective dividend policies in the future in light of their respective companies' results of operations, financial conditions, cash requirements, future prospects and other factors deemed relevant by the respective boards of directors.
+The declaration and payment of dividends by Harrah's Entertainment is at the discretion of the Harrah's Entertainment Board and the Harrah's Entertainment Board intend to reevaluate their respective dividend policies in the future in light of their respective companies' results of operations, financial conditions, cash requirements, future prospects and other factors deemed relevant by the respective boards of directors.
 There can be no assurance that any dividends will be paid in the future.

 Certain Antitakeover Features.
-If the Distribution Proposals are approved and the Distribution is consummated, the PHC Certificate and the PHC Bylaws will contain several provisions, all of which are now in effect with respect to Promus and will continue to be in effect with respect to Harrah's Entertainment, that may make the acquisition of control of PHC difficult and expensive.
+If the Distribution Proposals are approved and the Distribution is consummated, the PHC Certificate and the PHC Bylaws will contain several provisions, all of which are now in effect with respect to Promus and will continue to be in effect with respect to Harrah's Entertainment, that may have the effects of making the acquisition of control of PHC difficult or expensive, of increasing the likelihood that incumbent management will retain their positions, and of depriving stockholders of opportunities to receive premiums over market value for their shares.
 See "--Certain Provisions of the PHC Certificate and PHC Bylaws."